The town of Canmore is located just outside Banff National Park and offers beautiful Canmore camping destinations amongst the Canadian Rockies.

 - Proximity to Canmore: 14 minute drive

 Spring Creek RV Campground

 The Spring Creek RV campground is located less than a 10-minute walk from main street in Canmore.
-This beautiful campground is perfect for long term stays, providing you a central home base so you can experience all that the Canadian Rockies have to offer.
+This beautiful Canmore RV park is perfect for long term stays, providing you a central home base so you can experience all that the Canadian Rockies have to offer.

 The Spring Creek RV Campground is the ideal place to enjoy Canmore from the comforts of your own trailer.
 This campsite is not the classic nature getaway but instead allows you to stay in town and meet new people, without the need to splurge on a Canmore hotel.

 - Reservation: Required